newpatiente2e/docs/docs/20-create-azure-services.md

     :::

-### List the Azure service keys

-You will need the Azure service keys to configure the patient registration app.
-So, from the terminal window, run the following commands to list the Azure service keys.

-1. Run the following command to list Azure service keys.

-    ```bash
-    azd env get-values
-    ```

-1. Copy all the Azure service keys to a text editor and keep them safe.
-You will need these values to configure the patient registration app.

-Leave VS Code open, as you will need it in the next section of the workshop.
+1. Leave VS Code open, as you will need it in the next section of the workshop.